Olypolyu/random-oddties/README.md

 if you are looking for a mod to reverse engineer check out https://github.com/Turnip-Labs/bta-example-mod

-if you are looking for a template for your babric mod check out https://github.com/Turnip-Labs/bta-minimal-mod
+and, incase you are looking for a template for your babric mod check out https://github.com/Turnip-Labs/bta-minimal-mod

 (this mod was created when the minimal mod wasn't setup as a template just yet.)